bevyengine/bevy/_release-content/release-notes/text_gizmos.md

 pull_requests: [22732, 23120]
 ---

+*TODO: Add a screenshot showing text gizmos rendered in a 3D scene.*

 Gizmos can now render text using a built-in stroke font, with support for coloring individual sections of text independently.